INITIAL MARGIN AANA CALCULATIONS -

 Phase 6 would go-live in Sept-21, using the original Phase 5 AANA threshold of $/€8bn

-No change has been suggested for Phase 4, which would continue to go-live Sept-19, with an AANA threshold of $/€750bn
+No change was made for Phase 4, which went live in Sept-19 with its original AANA threshold of $/€750bn

 We should start by saying that BCBS/IOSCO’s statement generally makes sense to us.